great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/gx_overview.md

 ### Define Expectations

 An **Expectation** is a verifiable assertion about data.
-Similar to assertions in traditional Python unit tests, Expectations provide a flexible, declarative language for describing expected behaviors.
+Similar to assertions in traditional Python unit tests, Expectations provide a flexible, declarative language for describing expected data qualities.
 An Expectation can be used to validate a Batch of data.

 For a full list of available Expectations, see [the Expectation Gallery](https://greatexpectations.io/expectations/).